Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 28.)
 What are binary trees? <br>
 A binary tree is a data structure with left or right traversal of at most two children nodes.
 ### 29.)
 What are binary search trees? <br>
+A binary search tree is a sorted binary tree where left sub nodes are less than the key node and right sub nodes are greater than the key node for all of the tree.
 ### 30.)
 What is object-oriented programming? <br>

 ### 31.)
 What is the purpose of a loop in programming? <br>